dbader/node-datadog-metrics/README.md

 ## Tutorial

-There's also a longer [tutorial](https://dbader.org/blog/monitoring-your-nodejs-app-with-datadog) that walks you through setting up a monitoring dashboard on DataDog using datadog-metrics.
+There's also a longer [tutorial](https://dbader.org/blog/monitoring-your-nodejs-app-with-datadog) that walks you through setting up a monitoring dashboard on Datadog using datadog-metrics.

 ## Usage

-### DataDog API key
+### Datadog API key

-Make sure the `DATADOG_API_KEY` environment variable is set to your DataDog API key.
+Make sure the `DATADOG_API_KEY` environment variable is set to your Datadog API key.
 You can find the API key under [Integrations > APIs](https://app.datadoghq.com/account/settings#api). *You only need to provide the API key, not the APP key.
 However, you can provide an APP key if you want by setting the `DATADOG_APP_KEY` environment variable.*

 ### Module setup